 Bankruptcy Code Chapter 13 Debt Limits

-When considering a Chapter 13 Bankruptcy, an experienced attorney will review your debt to confirm they are within the debt limits.
-Section 109(e) of the Bankruptcy Code establishes debt limits for a debtor, or married couple, to qualify for relief under Chapter 13.
-As with many monetary amounts in the Code, the Chapter 13 Bankruptcy Debt Limits are adjusted on a regular basis.
+Section 109(e) of the Bankruptcy Code establishes debt limits for a debtor, or married couple, to qualify for relief under Chapter 13 of the Code.
+As with many monetary amounts in the Bankruptcy Code, the Chapter 13 Debt Limits are adjusted on a regular basis.

 Current Chapter 13 Debt Limits

-The secured debt limit ($1,257,850) is the total amount of any debt which is secured by any property.
-Property includes both personal property or real property such as a home, commercial property, or rental property.
+The secured debt limit ($1,184,200) includes the dollar total amount of any debt which is secured by property – personal property or real property.
 This includes mortgages on any real estate, including the debtor’s residence or rental or commercial properties.
 It may also include liens on personal property such as automobile loans, furniture loans, boat loans, etc. Federal, state and property tax liens may also be included in the total of secured debt.

 Debtors Exceeding Chapter 13 Debt Limits